EmmanuelConrardy/EmmanuelConrardy.github.io/enhancing-leadership-skills-for-organizational-and-cultural-success/index.md

 - **Rapid Prototyping:** Encourage the quick development of prototypes.
 - **Fail Fast Philosophy:** View failure as a learning opportunity.

-## Example of environmental Changes and Activities That Promote toxic Cultures
+## Example of environmental Changes and Activities That Promote fixed Cultures

 ### Stagnation and Complacency Culture